LoGT-KULeuven/SASpector/README.md

 - QUAST: SASpector will run QUAST for the missing regions against the reference genome for genome quality assessment and will provide Icarus as genome viewer.

 ## Usage

-Before running SASpector, be sure to have your reference genome as a single FASTA file not a multi-FASTA file.
-If your reference genome is a multi-FASTA file (e.g. output from Unicycler), you can concatenate your sequences using Union command by EMBOSS.

 ```
 SASpector [Reference genome].fasta [Contigs].fasta -p [Genome ID] -dir [Output directory] -f [Length] -db [Protein database].fasta -k [kmer size] -c [reference genome].bam -q